Skip to main content

 Aitkin County, MinnesotaLimited DataEutrophic

-No invasive species are currently listed at Ripple Lake — the lake remains off the Minnesota infested-waters roster.
-The fishery includes walleye alongside the lake's other 17 documented species — a notable draw for Minnesota anglers.
+Ripple Lake has no invasive species recorded in Minnesota state databases as of 2024, though prevention practices still apply at all access points.
+Walleye are documented at Ripple Lake, one of 17 fish species on record for the lake.
 Public access is available — the lake is on the Minnesota PCA public-access list.
-The lake has a partial ice record — 10 observed ice-outs, centered near Apr 25.
+Ice-out has been recorded 10 times at Ripple Lake, with a median around Apr 25.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-10-04.
 Grade methodology: LakeGrade methodology.